How About a Billion Dollar Jackpots?

 The Future of Lottery

-Just by looking at these numbers, it is clear to see that the jackpot can only keep rising, that is, if people continue to play.
+Just by looking at these numbers, it is clear that the jackpot can only keep rising, that is, if people continue to play.
 It is a common belief that when the lottery does not have a high payout, people are less likely to play.
 Which may be true, why play when the jackpot is low?
-This thought process is called “jackpot fatigue,” which means that people are not interested until the winnings are substantial.
+This thought process is called “jackpot fatigue,” which means people are not interested until the winnings are substantial.

 I do not know what substantial is… Even if you won a $100,000 prize, isn’t that $100,000 more than you had yesterday?